Does Kratom Interact With DXM?

 DXM is available in various forms, such as tablets, syrups, and sprays.
 Its effects last up to 5 to 6 hours.
 When taken responsibly, it rarely presents side effects.

 DXM is known to have sedative, dissociative, and stimulant properties, which means DXM does have the potential for misuse.
 If taken at excessive doses, it acts as a dissociative hallucinogen.
 This is known as ‘robotripping.’

 DXM is taken to relieve coughing, usually brought on by the flu or other ailments.

-Coughing is a quite complex mechanism that involves nerves in the body sending a message to your brain to make you cough.
-DXM works by disrupting these communications between the brain and nerves, which suppresses coughs .
+Coughing is a complex mechanism involving nerves in the body sending a message to your brain to make you cough.
+DXM works by disrupting these communications between the brain and nerves, which suppresses the cough reflex .

 However, it will treat cough symptoms but will not treat the cause or aid in the recovery process.

-DXM is regularly found alone or in combination with antihistamines, pain relievers, decongestants, etc. If you’re unsure about which type of DXM medication is best for you, it’s best to consult a pharmacist.
+DXM is regularly found alone or in combination with antihistamines, pain relievers, decongestants, etc. If you’re unsure which type of DXM medication is best for you, consult a pharmacist.

-For instance, the antihistamines found in conjunction with many DXM medications can induce feelings of drowsiness, making it unsuitable for daytime use.
+For instance, the antihistamines found in conjunction with many DXM medications can induce feelings of drowsiness, making them unsuitable for daytime use.

 What’s the Dose of DXM?